SteveKCheng/Mallard/README.md

     - Reflection is required at least for conversion of composite types, e.g. ``MyEnum[]``
     - Does not use MSIL code generation but does instantiate generic methods for types only known at run-time
     - Conversion for primitive types does not require reflection; all code is statically visible to the compiler
-  - Only tested on Windows so far
-    - Although the .NET library makes no Windows-specific assumptions and should be portable to all the desktop platforms supported by .NET

 ## Design philosophy